-If you are into watches as much as we are, you will no doubt do this thing where you try to figure out what watch someone is wearing in a movie or television show.
+If you are into watches as much as we are, you will no doubt try to figure out what watch someone is wearing in a movie or television show.
 Maybe you’ve even paused a movie just to get a closer look at a specific watch—we certainly have!
 When it comes to watches in movies, it’s hard to beat the variety found in James Bond movies.
 From the early days when 007 was sporting a Rolex Submariner watch on a NATO-style strap to modern-day sequels with the superspy wearing a slick Omega Seamaster diver on a metal bracelet, there is no shortage of watch spotting opportunities in James Bond flicks.
-But today, we’re taking a look at some of our other favorite popular watches featured in famous movies.
-See if you’ve noticed these before.
+But there are many other movies for watch lovers featuring famous watches.
+Today, we’re taking a look at some famous watches in movies, with a list featuring some of the most iconic movie watches out there.
+See if you’ve noticed these before!

 Hamilton Watches – Interstellar